 In most places, weed is an illegal drug, it is true.
 There are only a couple of states in the U.S. where it’s legal for recreational use—and a bunch where it’s legal for medicinal purposes.
 Which means that doctors can prescribe it.
 I mean, I know that doesn’t guarantee that it’s safe (doctors used to recommend specific brands of cigarettes, too), but it should at least let you know that people who have knowledge about the good and bad effects of different drugs have said that moderate amounts of THC, the active ingredient in pot, is not gonna kill you, and might even help you, depending on your medical condition.

 Now, that’s all if you’re an adult, like I assume your father is.
 The effects of weed on teenagers are far less benign.
 You said you’re thinking of trying it yourself, and I don’t think it’s gonna hurt to try it once or twice, if you’re curious about its effects.
 But studies have shown that people who started regularly smoking pot before they were 16 performed worse on cognitive tests than those who started habitually using it later than that.
 Also super troubling is the study that linked regular pot use in your teenage years to a drop in IQ.
 Scary, right?!
-And since the frontal cortex of your brain—the part that’s responsible for kinda helpful stuff like focusing your attention, solving problems, controlling impulses, and inhibiting inappropriate behavior—isn’t fully developed till you’re in your early-to-mid-20s, I would err on the side of caution (had I known this when I was a teenager, which I did not).
+And since the frontal cortex of your brain—the part that’s responsible for kinda helpful stuff like focusing your attention, solving problems, controlling impulses, and inhibiting inappropriate behavior—isn’t fully developed till you’re in your early-to-mid-20s, I would err on the side of caution if I were you, or any teenager.

 Finally, and most important: I really think you need to talk to your dad about this.
 He can tell you how and why he uses marijuana, and his thoughts about your wanting to try it, and his reasons for not talking to you or your siblings about it before.
 (He will also know to be more careful about when and where he smokes in the house, if he doesn’t want your siblings to find out.)
 He might not be an infallible hero anymore to you, but this is a good opportunity for you two to forge a new, more mature and honest father-daughter relationship. —Anaheed